How To Nurture Your Inner Child

 Lover Archetype also known as the Romantic Archetype

-The Lover or Romantic Archetype main light traits are feminine, love, emotions, passion, sensitivity, devotion and commitment.
+The Lover or Romantic Archetype’s main light traits are feminine, love, emotions, passion, sensitivity, devotion, and commitment.
 This archetype is easily suppressed by strict or rigid parenting.

-Jester Archetype also known as the Clown, Fool, Trickster, Party Host,
+Jester Archetype is also known as the Clown, Fool, Trickster, Party Host,

 Orphan Archetype also known as the Communitarian, Realist, Everyday Girl Or Everyday Man

-Realist Archetype’s main positive traits include their strong abilities of equality, they are normally highly sociable and are particularly relatable to the man on the street.
-Think the boy or girl next door.
+Realist Archetype’s main positive traits include their strong abilities of equality, they are normally highly sociable, and are particularly relatable to the man on the street.
+Think of the boy or girl next door.

 Realist’s shadow traits include their fear of being the odd person out, excluded, so they can easily themself and their values just to be part of the group, the community.